Monday, July 28, 2014

 Christ’s correction of Martha teaches us that the active life can be good, but it always lies in the shadow of the contemplative.
 In other words, before we can be fruitful, we must first be prayerful.
 Both the active and contemplative lifestyles are important in our lives.
 Some vocations require more of one than the other, but we all need to make the time to pray, meditate, and contemplate.
 However, we must continue to give emphasis to both in our lives, as they are interdependent on one another.

-As Pope Francis stated in his July 21st Angelus, "Even in our Christian life dear brothers and sisters, prayer and action are always deeply united.
+As Pope Francis has stated, "Even in our Christian life dear brothers and sisters, prayer and action are always deeply united.
 A prayer that does not lead to concrete action towards the poor, sick, in need of help, is a sterile and incomplete prayer."
 But he added with equal emphasis "when we pay more attention to doing in the service of the Church, when we give more weight to objects, functions, structures, and forget the centrality of Christ, when we do not reserve time for dialogue with Him in prayer, we risk serving ourselves and not God present in the poor."

 A Prayer to St. Martha